In Depth Baby Product Reviews Led by a Pediatrician

 Bottle Efficiency

-To ensure consistent and equitable evaluations, we used the the Emulait bottle with medium flow for all in-use pump tests.
-Our key objective was to measure how many ounces each pump could express within a 20-minute timeframe, and we conducted these tests multiple times, taking the average of the results.
+To ensure consistent and equitable evaluations, we used the Emulait bottle with medium flow for all in-use laboratory pump tests.
+Our objective was to measure how many ounces each pump could express within 20 minutes.
+We conducted multiple tests, taking the average of the results.

 breast pump - the measurement markings on the spectra s1 plus bottle aren't as...